 From niche data center REITs to industry leaders, investors of all sizes are capitalizing on increasing needs across the software, technology and entertainment spaces.
 Data centers have proven their mettle by offering consistently high returns, similar to utility companies.
 Consequently, institutional investors have begun competing more aggressively with cloud companies in the quest for space.

 According to McKinsey, data center power consumption is expected to increase from 17 gigawatts to 35 by 2030, indicating a steep rise in demand.
-Additionally, 65% of data center deals in the first half of 2022 involved private equity real estate firms.
+According to Newmark, demand for data centers is projected to double by 2030.

 Blackstone, the world’s largest real estate investor, purchased QTS Realty, a data center operator with over 7m sq ft across the US and Europe, in 2021 for $10B.
 In the same year, KKR acquired CyrusOne, a data center REIT with approximately 50 data centers in its portfolio, for $15B.